quasarframework/icongenie/README.md

 | zopfli        | 33.2s       | lossless   | 380K   |
 | zopfli.more   | 81.3s       | lossless   | 336K   |

-This is why it is recommended to use pngquant during development (to have a proxy image, but to use optipng when building for production.)
+This is why it is recommended to use pngquant during development (to have a proxy image), but to use optipng when building for production.

 <div style="text-align:center">
     <img src="/test/sources/quant_opti_orig.png?raw=true" width="701" height="195" >
 </div>

 ## .icns & .ico
 These are notoriously difficult to acquire and make.
-For icns you usually need a mac and ico is really just a sequence of images with a special header - but there are very few tools that will let you do both cross-platform.
+For icns you usually need a mac and ico is really just a sequence of images with a special header - but there are very few tools that will let you do both cross-platform - and this is one case where we needed several tools.

 This module uses the amazing [`png2icons`](https://github.com/idesis-gmbh/png2icons) module, which actually does all of the decoding and encoding on a byte-level with javascript.
 This of course takes a bit of time, but it also works cross-platform, so please think about going over there and giving those devs a :star:.
 This is actually one of the slowest parts of the `kitchensink` and the files are huge.
 By feeding it from the `sharp` buffer it has been sped up a little bit (and the final icns file is actually about 20% smaller!)

 To make the favicon.ico, it uses [to-ico](https://github.com/kevva/to-ico) and concats a 16x16 and a 32x32 png.

+## Splash Screens for Cordova
+These are constructed for your app and use your project's background color for the background.
+If you undefine this value, the process will automatically create a black background.
+You can also change the option with a hex triplet like `#c0ffee`.

+## SVG
+The safari-pinned-tab.svg mask is created by adding contrast (via threshold) to the original and then applying even more threshold to the SVG tracing.
+If you set a background color, the mask will be solid, which is probably not what you want.
+If you are indeed of a discerning nature (and hav used gradients in your icon design), there is another option available to you:svg-duochrome.
+It too will be created in the spa folder within the spa task.
+As usual, you can also override our sensible defaults and get some wild SVG action going on.

 ## CLI Usage
-`quasar-icon-factory` can be used as a command line tool, and you can simply add it by installing it "globally" with your node package manager:
+`quasar-icon-factory` can be used as a command line tool for batch invocation, and you can simply add it by installing it "globally" with your node package manager:
 ```bash
 $ yarn global add quasar-icon-factory
 - or -